cristiandmocho/huumun-challenge/README.md

 # huumun-challenge

-Challenge for a Senior Front-end Dev at huuman
+Challenge for a Senior Front-end Dev at huumun!

+> by Cristian D. Mocho

+## This project is HOSTED!

+You can see a copy of this project running at https://ezsystems.net/huumun-challenge/!

 ## Recommended IDE Setup